reinhart1010/nix/docs/en/common/go-tool.md

 ---
 # go tool

-Run a specific Go tool or command.
+Run a Go tool or command.
 Execute a Go command as a stand-alone binary, typically for debugging.
 More information: <https://pkg.go.dev/cmd/go#hdr-Run_specified_go_tool>.